“I do great with my healthy eating plan,” my patient Erika told me, “until a new season of Love Island comes out”.

 Eating at your desk, in the car as you drive, while reading a book, or while watching tv can lead to overeating since you aren’t focused on what you’re putting in your mouth.
 This is especially true if you’re eating straight from the package.

-Setting aside time to eat (and only eat) can help you notice the flavor, smells, and texture of your food and allow you to truly savor the experience of eating.
+How to break the habit: Set aside time to eat (and only eat).
+This can help you notice the flavor, smells, and texture of your food and allow you to truly savor the experience of eating.
 Remember to chew your food.
 You’ll also be able to notice when you begin to feel full so you can stop before you become uncomfortably so.